kelseyhightower/vault-controller/README.md

 # Vault Controller

 The Vault Controller automates the creation of Vault tokens for Kubernetes Pods.
+This repo includes a set of [hands-on tutorials](#usage) and example programs you can use to try out the Vault Controller.

 ## Status